Act I · The Grove

 "So, there was, or is, a vampire that turned you?"

-His grin falters slightly.
+His grin falters.
 "We don't need to get into all that.
 Ancient history, as they say."

 "Ancient?
-How long have you been a vampire's thrall?"
+How long have you been a vampire's spawn?"

-"Haven't people gotten suspicious of a two-hundred-year-old magistrate lurking the court halls?"
+"Haven't people gotten suspicious of a two-hundred-year-old magistrate lurking in High Tower?"

-"No." He hesitates before finishing the thought.
-"I stopped being a magistrate the day I was attacked.
-I died that day."
+"No." He hesitates.
+"I stopped being a magistrate the day I turned."

 He perks up and I wave him off my bedroll before laying down.
 He kneels next to me and eyes my neck, softly brushing my hair back.